The Higgs boson for mathematicians. Lecture notes on gauge theory and symmetry breaking

 \subsection{Moduli space}

 Mathematically we have in a gauge theory an action of the group $\mathcal{G}$ of gauge transformations on the infinite dimensional space

 of pairs of multiplet fields and gauge fields (configurations):

 Gauge invariance means that the action of $\mathcal{G}$ preserves the space of solutions $\mathcal{S}\subset\mathcal{C}$ to the (coupled) field equations for $\Psi$ and $A_\mu$.
-The quotient space $\mathcal{S}/\mathcal{G}$ could be called the {\bf moduli space} of the field equations.
-See \cite{Morgan} for the case of the moduli space of the Seiberg-Witten equations (which are gauge invariant but not derived as Euler-Lagrange equations from a Lagrangian, because they are of first-order).
+The quotient space $\mathcal{S}/\mathcal{G}$ could be called the {\bf moduli space} of the field equations (see e.g.~\cite{Morgan} for the case of the moduli space of the gauge invariant Seiberg-Witten equations).